Many tenants wonder, “Can my landlord install security cameras?”

 Yes, landlords can install cameras in public hallways.

 In most cases, access to these areas is open access and landlords might want to ensure that no illegal activity (such as property damage or theft) occurs.

 This can also be an added security measure that benefits renters.
-For example, if you have an Amazon package marked as delivered, yet arrive home to find it missing, you can give your landlord a call to see if you can review footage and see who stole your package.
+For example, say you have an Amazon package marked as delivered, yet arrive home to find it missing.
+You can give your landlord a call to see if you can review the footage and who stole your package.

 (Note: You might discover that your neighbors are toilet paper thieves—LOOKING AT YOU 2B!)